 Roger Shafer is a Financial Analyst in the Capital Markets group at Cushman & Wakefield.
 He previously was a Senior Investment Associate in the Wealth Advisory practice at The Northern Trust Company for four years serving ultra-high net worth investors.
 Roger received his B.S.B.A in Financial Management & Investments from the Walton School of Business at the University of Arkansas, where he was a member of the student managed Arvest Bank Fund, and Sigma Chi Fraternity.

 Roger serves on the Young Benefactors Board, Executive Committee, and Scholarship Committee for The First Tee of Greater Dallas.
 He is also a member of The 43 Club, and the Dallas Petroleum Club.

-Vice President of Membership
+Director of Membership

-Community Service Director
+Director of Community Service

-Houstoun is the Director of Business Development for Magner Enterprises, LLC, a small family business he recently co-founded.
-He previously practiced international tax for two years at Deloitte Tax, LLP, where he helped advise clients in global tax planning and compliance.
+A native of New Orleans, Houstoun has been interested in politics for as long as he can remember.
+He currently serves as Director of Retail Merchandising and Business Development Consultant for Mister Tuxedo, a family-owned tuxedo shop that has been a staple of the Park Cities since 1961.
+A licensed CPA, he previously practiced international tax at Deloitte Tax, LLP, where he helped advise clients in global tax planning and compliance.
 Houstoun received his Bachelor of Business Administration and Master of Science in Accounting degrees from the Cox School of Business at Southern Methodist University, where he was a BBA Scholar and an active member of the SMU College Republicans and the SMU Sailing Team.

 Houstoun is also a member of the IBEX Business Club, the Salvation Army Echelon, the Dallas Safari Club Conservation Society, Ducks Unlimited, and the Dallas Petroleum Club.